zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 It provides several interactive visuals to sow the story in your data for example, trend lines, bar, Sankey graph, maps, etc.

-Estimated Lab Time: 40 Mintues.
+Estimated Lab Time: 60 Mintues.

 [](youtube:yOYemBtdpnQ)

 ### Objectives ###

-In this lab we will be using Oracle Analytics Server self-service capabilities on JSON , XML and Relational data of Converged Database ,  we will be creating compelling project with different types of visuals to show the important insights out of Sample data of a financial company.
+In this lab we will be using Oracle Analytics Server self-service capabilities on JSON, XML and Relational data of Converged Database, we will be creating compelling project with different types of visuals to show the important insights out of Sample data of a financial company.

 Here, we have sample financial data, where data from ‘UK’ region is in JSON format, data from “Germany and France”  regions are in XML format and Data from “Italy and Spain” regions are in Relational Format.
 And this data is stored in Oracle Converged Database.